-Some organizations may offer free or low-cost STI tests.
+Some organizations may offer free or low cost STI tests.

 According to Planned Parenthood, health insurance, Medicaid, and other government assistance programs can provide free STI testing.
-Additionally, some Planned Parenthood centers offer free or low-cost testing depending on a person’s income.
+Additionally, some Planned Parenthood centers offer free or low cost testing depending on a person’s income.

 Home STI testing is similar to the testing a person receives in a doctor’s office or healthcare clinic.
 These tests screen for the presence of infections such as chlamydia and gonorrhea.

-To perform a test, a person collects their sample, which is usually a urine, blood, or swab sample, and then sends it off to a lab.
+To perform a test, a person collects their sample, usually a urine, blood, or swab sample, and then sends it to a lab.
 Testing at home may be more convenient and private than testing in a clinic, and some companies offer care and advice if a person receives a positive test result.

 While there may be some loss of accuracy when taking a home test, if a person follows the instructions on the test kit carefully, home test results are generally reliable.
 The

 Learn more about the best at-home STI tests.

 Testing for STIs is important to prevent transmitting an infection to sexual partners.

 Not all STIs have symptoms.
 It is important for people to test regularly to ensure that they and their sexual partners receive any treatment necessary to protect their health.